AutoSail-MDH/autosail/micro-ROS/motor_control/readme.md

 ## Usage

-Place the RMC folder in your apps folder under the firmware app in your micro-ROS workspace.
+Place the motor_control folder in ../firmware/freertos_apps/apps/ in your micro-ROS workspace.

 ### Setup
 Sources the proper micro-ROS environment and prepares the building and flashing to the correct app.